 2019 SMA Board of Directors

 Anton lives and works in South Main as an international business and career consultant.
 He is the owner of Century House, a social club housed in the former 20th Century Fox Pictures Building.
-He is a board member on the DMC’s Center City Development Commission and member of Epicenter’s Maker Council.
+He is a board member on the DMC’s Center City Development Commission and the Memphis River Parks Partnership.
 A former law school dean and law firm executive, Anton completed his undergraduate degree at Johns Hopkins University, graduate studies at Harvard and an MBA at ESCP (Paris).
 Anton is well known for his grace under pressure and hearty laugh.
 He has been instrumental in many behind-the-scenes projects for SMA and helped lay the groundwork for its continued success.

 Kendall owns and operates 901 Real Estate Services.
 In his 34-year real estate career, he has served on several committees for the Memphis Area of Association of Realtors.
 Kendall also served on the South Main Association Board of Directors in 2009 and 2010, and most recently on the 2018 Board.
 Additionally, in 2012 Kendall received a designation from the National Association of Expert Advisors and co-authored the book, The New Rise in Real Estate: The Nation’s Trusted Real Estate Advisors Reveal Their Top Secrets for Buying and Selling Homes in the New Real Estate Economy.
 Outside of work, Kendall enjoys spending time amid Memphis’s lively outdoor events, festivals, and attending productions at The Orpheum and Playhouse on the Square.
 Also, a bit of a food connoisseur, he frequents new restaurants in town and focuses on supporting local owners.